jasonumiker-sysdig/kubernetes-security-demos/README.md

 ## Host Isolation Demo

-1. `kubectl config get-contexts` Confirming we are still signed in as John who should be limited to the team2 namespace (as we gave him a Role there rather than a ClusterRole)
+1. `kubectl config get-contexts` - Confirming we are still signed in as John who should be limited to the team2 namespace (as we gave him a Role there rather than a ClusterRole)
+1. `kubectl describe secret hello-secret -n team1` - as expected we can't get at team1's secrets as john (as he only has access to team2's namespace)
 1. `cat nsenter.sh` - as we said you can ask for some things in your Podspecs such as hostPID and a privileged security context that allow you to break out of the Linux namespace boundaries.
 This asks for those things and then runs a tool called ns-enter to leave our Linux namespace.
 This should result in us having an interactive shell to the Kubernetes Node and as root.
 1. `./nsenter.sh` - and there we go - root@microk8s-vm which is our Kubernetes Node
 1. `ps aux` - when you are root in the host's Linux namespace you can see all the processes in all the containers
 1. `crictl ps` - worse than that I can connect to the container runtime that Kubernetes manages and bypass Kubernetes to control it directly with crictl
-1. `crictl ps | grep hello-client-allowed` - There is an API_KEY secret as part of Jane's workload in team1.
-Lets interactively connect into it!
+1. `crictl ps | grep hello-client-allowed` - There is the API_KEY secret as part of Jane's workload in team1.
+Lets interactively connect into it and see if we can get it!
 1. `crictl exec -it (copy/paste ID) /bin/sh` And now I am in that container interactively
 1. `set | grep API_KEY` and, since secrets are decrypted into the running containers as environment variables or files I can see those - even from things from other Kubernetes Namespaces
 1. `exit` to leave the container